johnwhargs/JohnHargreaves_T1A2/README.md

 Screenshot of the text scale and buttons created in Figma.
 This influenced the overall design of the website.
 ![Screenshot of the text scale and buttons created in Figma](/docs/Figma-Components.png "Screenshot of the text styles and buttons created in Figma")

-Below is a code snippet of the font families I used in the project.
+Below is a code snippet of the Google Font families I used in the project.

 ```
 <link rel="preconnect" href="https://fonts.googleapis.com">